mauwia/NestOne/README.md

 To start client

-1)Open CMD in server Directory
+1) Open CMD in server Directory
-2)npm install
+2) npm install
-3)npx react-native run-android
+3) npx react-native run-android

 NOTE: Should hai android studio or mobile in development mode